EIPs

 |---|---|---|

-wallet_sign_authorization | Signable<AuthorizationSigned> | Path 2: get back a signed authorization. |
+wallet_signAuthorization | Signable<AuthorizationSigned> | Path 2: get back a signed authorization. |

-wallet_send_set_code_transaction | Signable<Hash32> | Path 1: wallet bundles + broadcasts. |
+wallet_sendSetCodeTransaction | Signable<Hash32> | Path 1: wallet bundles + broadcasts. |

 Constants